tedneward/Azgaarnoth/Creatures/Chitines.md

 >- **Languages** Undercommon
 >- **Challenge** 3
 >___
->***Fey Ancestry.***.
-The choldrith has advantage on saving throws against being charmed, and magic can't put the choldrith to sleep.
+>***Fey Ancestry.*** The choldrith has advantage on saving throws against being charmed, and magic can't put the choldrith to sleep.
 >
->***Spider Climb.***.
-The choldrith can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+>***Spider Climb.*** The choldrith can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
 >
->***Sunlight Sensitivity.***.
-While in sunlight, the choldrith has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+>***Sunlight Sensitivity.*** While in sunlight, the choldrith has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
 >
->***Web Sense.***.
-While in contact with a web, the choldrith knows the exact location of any other creature in contact with the same web.
+>***Web Sense.*** While in contact with a web, the choldrith knows the exact location of any other creature in contact with the same web.
 >
->***Web Walker.***.
-The choldrith ignores movement restrictions caused by webbing.
+>***Web Walker.*** The choldrith ignores movement restrictions caused by webbing.
 >
 >#### Actions
->***Dagger.***.
-Melee or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one target.
+>***Dagger.*** Melee or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 5 (1d4 + 3) piercing damage plus 10 (3d6) poison damage.
 >
->***Spellcasting.***.
-The choldrith casts one of the following spells, using Wisdom as the spellcasting ability (spell save DC 12):
+>***Spellcasting.*** The choldrith casts one of the following spells, using Wisdom as the spellcasting ability (spell save DC 12):
 >
 >At will: guidance, thaumaturgy
 >
 >1/day each: bane, hold person
 >
->***Web (Recharge 5�6).***.
-Ranged Weapon Attack: +5 to hit, range 30/60 ft., one Large or smaller creature.
+>***Web (Recharge 5�6).*** Ranged Weapon Attack: +5 to hit, range 30/60 ft., one Large or smaller creature.
 Hit: The target is restrained by webbing.
 As an action, the restrained target can make a DC 11 Strength check, bursting the webbing on a success.
 The webbing can also be attacked and destroyed (AC 10; 5 hit points; vulnerability to fire damage; immunity to bludgeoning, poison, and psychic damage).
 >
 >#### Bonus Actions
 >Spectral Dagger (Recharges after a Short or Long Rest).
 The choldrith conjures a floating, spectral dagger within 60 feet of itself.
 The choldrith can make a melee spell attack (+4 to hit) against one creature within 5 feet of the dagger.
 On a hit, the target takes 6 (1d8 + 2) force damage.
 >
->***The dagger lasts for 1 minute.***.
-As a bonus action on later turns, the choldrith can move the dagger up to 20 feet and repeat the attack against one creature within 5 feet of the dagger.
+>***The dagger lasts for 1 minute.*** As a bonus action on later turns, the choldrith can move the dagger up to 20 feet and repeat the attack against one creature within 5 feet of the dagger.
 >